Bharath-vaj/Sample/README.md

 This example demonstrates how to use DataWeave CLI to filter and manipulate JSON data effectively.

-# DataWeave CLI Installation and Setup Guide for windows
+# Windows Installation and Setup Guide

 ## 1. Check for curl Installation